The Law Offices of Justin C. Brasch have extensive experience protecting tenants in NYC. We have helped hundreds of tenants.

 In the 1990s, Justin Brasch experienced landlord harassment.
 He fought for his rights as a tenant in NYC and can help you do the same.
 As an experienced lawyer, he has helped hundreds of tenants in landlord-tenant disputes.

-Tenants in NYC need to know their rights.
+Tenants in NYC need to know their housing rights.
 Many landlords take advantage of tenants in various ways, such as by neglecting repairs, illegally increasing rent, or harassing tenants to try to get them to move out.

 We help tenants with:

 - Sublets and Roommates

 - Alteration Proceedings

 - Civil Litigation of Landlord-Tenant Disputes

 - Obtaining Repairs and Warranty of Habitability Claims